alfonsogober/gdax-lambda-buyer/README.md

 If you only plan to use real money (USD/EUR), you only need to deposit funds on the real GDAX site.

-Next, Create a file called `credentials.json` with the following contents:
+Next, create a file called `credentials.json` with the following contents:

 ```
 {